ROLE

 PROBLEM

-I wanted to explore a different question: How might a journaling feel meaningful enough to return to?
+I wanted to explore a different question: How might journaling feel meaningful enough to return to?

 BRINGING THE GARDEN TO LIFE